Davydiv Brid: Russian invasion of Ukraine

 Fierce battles between Ukrainian and Russian forces for Davydiv Brid continued in the first half of June with neither side able to assume full control.
 Artillery strikes became commonplace on both sides.
-The Ukrainian counter-offensive on Davydiv Brid was followed by a series of partisan actions by pro-Ukrainian activists, which led to intensified actions by Russia's Federal Security Service (FSB) in the Kherson region.
 On 6 June, Russian sources reported the Ukrainian bridgehead at Davydiv Brid had been destroyed and Ukrainian forces pushed back over the Inhulets River, which was confirmed by the Institute for the Study of War (ISW) two weeks later, affirming Russian forces had retaken the eastern bank of the river.

 On 13 June, Ukrainian forces were still reported to be engaged in heavy fighting with Russian forces near Davydiv Brid.
 Ukrainian commanders claimed their forces gradually forced Russian troops back and were testing their second and third lines of defense.
 Artillery duels over the river continued between 17 and 21 June, with the ISW reporting Russian forces had pushed back Ukrainian troops sometime before 17 June.
 Still, on 5 July, ISW reported that Ukrainian forces retained control of some territory in the area, although precise boundaries were unclear.
-On 27 July, Russian forces attempted an assault on the Ukrainian bridgehead, southwest of Davydiv Brid.

-Aftermath

-From the end of August, Ukrainian forces again pushed towards Davydiv Brid during its counteroffensive in Kherson Oblast.
+From the end of August, Ukrainian forces again pushed towards Davydiv Brid during a counteroffensive in Kherson Oblast.
 From 2 to 3 October, Ukrainian forces attacked the town, but were repelled twice.
-Still, by 4 October, Russian forces withdrew and the town was captured by Ukrainian troops.
+Still, by 4 October, Russian forces withdrew and the town was captured by Ukrainian forces of the 35th Marine Brigade.